yoktavian/oni-music-player/README.md

 C. Page

 Nothing special here, as simple as create a statefull widget then you have to depends on the `presenter` and also use `ValueListenableBuilder` for the widget that need to rebuild everytime the `state` is changed.
 And also please refer to the rules that i previously mention about we have to depends on the abstraction instead of the class implementation.
+For any kind of api that need to call network like repository and music player you have to make it as a page properties that can be passed outside the screen, so we can pass fake implementation for test reason.

 ### Domain Layer